 Integral: Integration as inverse operation of differentiation with simple examples.
 Simple integration by substitution, by parts and by partial fractions (for linear factors only).
+Evaluation of definite integrals (simple problems)- using formulae without proof (m and n being positive integers only)

-Evaluation of definite integrals (simple problems)- bounded by a curve and axes.
+Applications of integration for: Simple problem on evaluation of area bounded by a curve and axes.
 Calculation of volume of a solid formed by revolution of an area about axes.
 (Simple problems).
 To calculate average and root mean square value of a function and Area by Trapezoidal Rule and Simpson's Rule.
+UNIT-III 10 Hours